NickStrupat/CoContra/README.md

 ### Remarks

 Covariant and contravariant multi-cast delegates are broken in .NET.
 They work correctly if there is only one delegate, but break at runtime if you try to add a covariant/contravariant delegate.
 This library contains a set of classes which match the API of the `Action<>` and `Func<>` delegates; `CovariantAction<>` and `CoContravariantFunc<>` respectively.
 They can be dropped in place with almost no changes to your code.
+They are thread-safe as

 Missing/different elements of the API include: